Older people's tax credits and reliefs

 Tax credits are only relevant if you have a taxable income.
 Tax credits reduce the amount of income tax that you have to pay.
 How your tax is calculated depends on your income.
 Your tax credits are deducted from the gross tax to get the amount of tax that you have to pay.

 Everyone is entitled to a personal tax credit at either the married/in a civil partnership, single or widowed/surviving civil partner rate.
-People who pay tax under the PAYE (pay-as-you-earn) system also get a PAYE tax credit.
-This PAYE tax credit is also available to pensioners who receive their social security pension from another EU member state; they do not pay tax at source but pay tax annually.
+People who pay tax under the PAYE (pay-as-you-earn) system also get an Employee Tax Credit (formerly known as the PAYE tax credit).
+This Employee Tax Credit is also available to pensioners who receive their social security pension from another EU member state; they do not pay tax at source but pay tax annually.
 People aged 65 and over also get an Age Tax Credit.

 Age Tax Credit